RemoteEvilDragon/StudyCareer/Distributions.md

 ### TUSTISON, WINTERMARK, DURST AND AVANTS (2013): ANTS AND ÁRBOLES
+Main method:Regression forest

 They are professional,use their own framework,has got very detailed steps to implement their method,and their methods cost a bulk of time to get the results.

+### ZHAO AND CORSO (2012): BRAIN TUMOR SEGMENTATION WITH MRF ON SUPERVOXELS
+Main method: MRF on supervoxels

+### ZHAO, SARIKAYA AND CORSO (2013): AUTOMATIC BRAIN TUMOR SEGMENTATION WITH MRF ON SUPERVOXELS
+Main method: MRF on supervoxels

 ### ZIKIC, GLOCKER, KONUKOGLU, SHOTTON, CRIMINISI, YE, DEMIRALP, THOMAS, DAS, JENA, AND PRICE (2012):
 CONTEXT-SENSITIVE CLASSIFICATION FORESTS FOR SEGMENTATION OF BRAIN TUMOR TISSUES